About IPUMS PMA

-What is IPUMS-PMA?
+What is IPUMS PMA?

-What is Performance Monitoring and Accountability 2020 (PMA2020)?
+What is Performance Monitoring for Action (PMA)?

-PMA2020 is funded by the Bill & Melinda Gates Foundation and executed by a team of researchers at Johns Hopkins University and their international partners.
+PMA is funded by the Bill & Melinda Gates Foundation and executed by a team of researchers at Johns Hopkins University and their international partners.

 For additional information about the data collection protocol and PMA data, please see the data paper produced by the PMA team.